-which differentiates specialized hyphae called trichogynes (Debuchy et al., 2010).
-Hormonal attraction directs the growth of trichogynes towards spermatia (Bistis, 1996).
+2Plant Health Institute of Montpellier (PHIM), University of Montpellier, CIRAD, INRAE, Institut Agro, IRD, Montpellier, France attraction directs the growth of trichogynes towards spermatia (Bistis, 1996).
 This hormonal chemotropism is controlled by the mating type genes on a pheromone/receptor recognition basis and occurs only between cells of opposite mating type in heterothallic species (Bistis, 1983).
-The contact between the trichogyne and the spermatia triggers cell fusion, i.e. plasmogamy, after which the spermatia nucleus migrates across the trichogyne into the ascogonium (Brun et al., 2021).
-Plasmogamy is controlled by mating type genes (Bistis, 1996; Peraza-Reyes and Malagnac, 2016).
+The contact between the trichogyne and the spermatia triggers cell fusion, that is, plasmogamy, after which the spermatia nucleus migrates across the trichogyne into the ascogonium (Brun et al., 2021).
+Plasmogamy is controlled by mating-type genes (Bistis, 1996; Peraza-Reyes & Malagnac, 2016).
 Plasmogamy is followed by syngamy, meiosis and differentiation of the ascus that will contain the ascospores produced after meiosis.
-Asci are contained in fruiting bodies (perithecia in P. oryzae), which are composed of an envelope of maternal origin that shelters the ascogonium.
+Asci are contained in fruiting bodies (perithecia P. oryzae), which are composed of an envelope of maternal origin that shelters the ascogonium.
 Hence, sexual reproduction in heterothallic Ascomycetes is an intricate process which requires, on the one hand, mating type compatibility between partners, and on the other hand, female and male fertile gametes.